Makson047/Sedric/README.md

 python main.py --case marketing --input_folder data_files\Marketing_Assets

-## 📄 Опис кейсів
+## 📄 Case Descriptions
-- complaint — Виявлення скарг клієнтів, які не були відмічені агентом.
+- complaint — Detection of customer complaints that were not flagged by the agent.
-- recording — Виявлення відсутності попередження про запис розмови у дзвінках.
+- recording — Detection of missing call recording disclosures in calls.
-- marketing — Виявлення агресивного або оманливого маркетингу у PDF-файлах вебсторінок/реклами.
+- marketing — Detection of aggressive or misleading marketing in PDF files of web pages/ads.

-## 📝 Приклади структури вхідних даних
+## 📝 Example Input Data Structure
-- Для complaint/recording: .txt файли з транскрипцією дзвінків.
+- For complaint/recording: .txt files with call transcriptions.
-- Для marketing: .pdf файли з маркетинговими матеріалами.
+- For marketing: .pdf files with marketing materials.

-## 📤 Результати
+## 📤 Results
-Зберігаються у відповідних CSV-файлах:
+Saved in the corresponding CSV files:
 - complaint.csv
 - recording.csv
 - marketing.csv
-Кожен рядок містить результат для одного файлу.
+Each row contains the result for one file.

-## 🧩 Розширюваність
+## 🧩 Extensibility
-Для додавання нових типів перевірок:
+To add new types of checks:
-- Додайте новий промпт у prompts/.
+- Add a new prompt in prompts/.
-- Додайте новий чекер у compliance_checks.py.
+- Add a new checker in compliance_checks.py.
-- Оновіть логіку у main.py, якщо треба.
+- Update the logic in main.py if needed.

-## ❗ Поради
+## ❗ Tips
-- Переконайтесь, що всі змінні оточення (особливо ANTHROPIC_API_KEY) задані.
+- Make sure all environment variables (especially ANTHROPIC_API_KEY) are set.
-- Для маркетингових PDF бажано перевіряти якість витягнутого тексту.
+- For marketing PDFs, it's recommended to check the quality of the extracted text.
-- Для тесту на великій кількості файлів — дотримуйтесь лімітів Anthropic API.
+- When testing with a large number of files, follow the Anthropic API limits.

-##  📞 Підтримка
+##  📞 Support
-Для питань щодо розробки, звертайтесь через Issues або напряму до автора проєкту.
+For development questions, open an Issue or contact the project author directly.